Xuplussss/Speech-emotion-recognition-using-decomposed-speech-via-multi-task-learning/README.md

         tmp_01F 是 只有 SER 跟 ASR 的結果

 ## Reference
-This package provides training code for the audio-visual emotion recognition paper.
+This package provides training code for the speech emotion recognition paper.
 If you use this codebase in your experiments please cite:

 ```
 @inproceedings{hsu2023speech,